jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 You can see in the results that:
 - Direct construction is always fastest.
 - Activator is flexible but slow (and allocates much more).
-- IL Emit is almost as fast as direct construction after the first call, with allocations identical to direct construction.
+- IL Emit is much faster than Activator after the first call, with allocations identical to direct construction.
 - The cold-start penalty for IL Emit is significant (due to delegate compilation), but only paid once.
 - IL Emit allocations per instance are identical to direct construction.

 ## Modern Alternative: static abstract Factory Method

 Since the time I first wrote this draft (in 2022), C# and .NET have evolved.
-If you control your types and are on .NET 7 or newer, you can now use a `static abstract` factory method on a common interface.
+If you control your types and are on a supported .NET version, since .NET 7 (C# 11) you can use a `static abstract` factory method on a common interface.
 This has several advantages: it's compile-time safe, AOT-friendly, and doesn't require IL Emit or reflection.

 ```csharp
 public interface IIdFactory<T>